stackerdude/TestMacApp/README.md

-# DefaultApp README
+# TestMacApp README

-## DefaultApp is an open source starting point – a template - for native macOS developers.
+## TestMacApp is an open source starting point – a template - for native macOS developers.

 I maintained it in Objective-C for over a decade before finally porting it to Swift in 2018.
 Anytime I start a new app – big or small, whether or not it’s something I plan on releasing publicly or if it’s just a small prototype or utility app I’m building for myself – I start with this project.